gcharang/react-komodefi-wasm/README.md

 Best to open/reopen the url: http://localhost:1234/ in a private/incognito window when testing code/mm2 changes, to be completely sure that cached mm2 bins/other code aren't interfering

 To update the API version using a url to a zipfile, use `./update_wasm.sh $zipfile_url`

+To update the `coins` file version using a url to a raw github data, use `./update_coins.sh https://raw.githubusercontent.com/KomodoPlatform/coins/master/coins`